 See you there ??

-We did our own search using the Skyscanner's flight engine, looking for a return flight on 21 September 2018 from anywhere in the UK to anywhere in the US, and at any time.
+We did our own search using the Skyscanner's flight engine, looking for a return flight on 20 September 2019 (the date the new iPhone goes on sale) from anywhere in the UK to anywhere in the US, and at any time.

-The cheapest deal we could find at the time of writing flies from Gatwick to JFK at 6am (UK time), leaving the US at 11.20am (US time) - a 17-hour round trip that costs £534.
+The cheapest deal we could find at the time of writing flies from Manchester to JFK at leaving 13:50 (UK time) and arriving back in the UK at 7:15am the following morning - that's about 17-hour round trip that costs £317.

-So, significantly more than £999.
+So, significantly more than £729.
 But you do get to go to the US.
 Briefly.
-(There's just two hours in between those flights, all of which would be spent at the airport.)
+(There's just over two and a half hours in between those flights, all of which would be spent at the airport.)

 Will a US iPhone work in the UK?